skonik/django-swap-user-docs/docs/otp_models.md

 One time password(OTP) functionality allows you not to store passwords in your databases.
 It lets to generate passwords valid for a certain amount of time and usable only once.
+It uses redis to store and retrieve one time passwords.

 ![Email and Phone OTP](./media/images/django_user_swap_02.jpeg)